aldebaran/libqi/doc/source/messaging/object.rst

 Signatures can be generated for multiple languages. (python, c++, java, .NET, matlab, ..)

 We generate a fragment of page that should be included in a user written page.
-This is idea is to split generated code and hand written code for easier maintainance.
+This is idea is to split generated code and hand written code for easier maintenance.